ACTIVE-o3: Empowering MLLMs with Active Perception via Pure Reinforcement Learning: Experiments

 \subsection{Open-World Small/Dense Object Grounding}

-\paragraph{Dataset.} We build our benchmark on the LVIS dataset \cite{gupta2019lvis}, known for its rich long-tail vocabulary and abundance of small, densely packed objects.
+\paragraph{Dataset.} We build our benchmark on the LVIS dataset \citep{gupta2019lvis}, known for its rich long-tail vocabulary and abundance of small, densely packed objects.
 For small object grounding, we use instances under 100 pixels; for dense grounding, we select images with over 15 annotated instances.
 In both cases, we replace {\texttt{<object>}} in instruction $\mathcal{I}_O$ with the target category.
 We sample 10,000 training images and 1,200 validation images, ensuring each category appears no more than three times in the test set for balance.
+For all dataset details, please refer to Appendix \ref{app:dataset_details}.

 \paragraph{Results.} This benchmark is challenging due to small, densely packed objects.
 As shown in Table~\ref{tab:comparison_lvis}, both GDINO and Qwen2.5-VL struggle in this setting.
 In contrast, \oursbf\ outperforms Qwen2.5-VL and its CoT variant, improving AP$s$/AR$s$ by +1.0/+2.8 on $\textbf{LVIS}{\textbf{small}}$, and by +2.7/+3.5 on $\textbf{LVIS}{\textbf{dense}}$.
 It also improves AR$_l$ by +14.6 in large-object retrieval.
 When paired with GDINO, \oursbf+GDINO achieves 7.0 AP$_s$ and 7.9 AR$_s$, surpassing GDINO by +1.3/+1.6.
 These results highlight \ours\ as a strong and generalizable sensing policy $\mathcal{M}_O$ for complex, open-world scenarios.